bcspragu/hugo-golunr/README.md

+This fork is purpose-built for my use case, which includes:

+- Front matter has int `id` and string `description`
+- Front matter is JSON-formatted
+- Titles can include HTML

 # `hugo-golunr`, a golang alternative to [hugo-lunr](https://www.npmjs.com/package/hugo-lunr)

 As you probably don't like installing node, npm and a ton of packages into your CI, which generates